 Travelling safely with the kids

 One thing that I thought was interesting was the rules on child seats.
-Since Freddie, our youngest son came along, it has been convenient for Emma to sit in the back with him so she can sort him out if he gets upset for any reason or needs food/drink.
-Olly has therefore often travelled in his car seat up front with me, and I’ve got quite used to my sidekick over the past 8 months.
+Since Freddie, our youngest son came along, it has been convenient for Emma to sit in the back.
+She can sort him out if he gets upset for any reason or needs food/drink.
+Olly has therefore often travelled in his car seat up front with me.
+I’ve got quite used to my sidekick over the past 8 months.
 However, French motoring rules state that children must be seated in the rear of the car, and the only exception to this is that if you are travelling with more children than can physically fit in the rear of the car.
 So when we arrived in Dover, it was simply the case that we switched Olly and Emma round.
 It was quite unusual to have Mrs S up front with me!

 The route from Calais to Paris

-There are a number of options that I looked at for how to complete this journey, but by far the most direct and straightforward route is to take the A26 between Calais and Arras/south of Lens and then join the A1 to Paris.
-This road takes you down as far as Charles de Gaulle airport in Roissy and from there we made our way around the Boulevard Périphérique and picked up the road to Chessy/Marne-la-Vallée and the Disneyland resort.
+There are a number of options that I looked at for how to complete this journey.
+By far the most direct and straightforward route is to take the A26 between Calais and Arras/south of Lens and then join the A1 to Paris.
+This road takes you down as far as Charles de Gaulle airport in Roissy.
+From there we made our way around the Boulevard Périphérique.
+Then picked up the road to Chessy/Marne-la-Vallée and the Disneyland resort.
 Which brings me neatly onto the subject of…

 Maybe one of the reasons that the autoroutes are relatively quiet is that they require the payment of tolls to use them.
 The toll system (péages, en français) is quite smart.
 You first encounter a toll booth on the A26 if you are doing this route, it is quite a clever system.
 The southbound toll station is located at Setques, about halfway between Calais and Arras.
-You take a ticket as you pass – nothing to pay yet.
-You then continue along the A26 and then subsequently the A1, and then your next encounter with a toll station is Chamant, just before you begin approaching the greater Paris area.
-You simply insert your ticket and the toll machine tells you what your fee is for the journey you have done.
+Take a ticket as you pass – nothing to pay yet.
+You then continue along the A26 and then subsequently the A1.
+Your next encounter with a toll station is Chamant, just before you begin approaching the greater Paris area.
+Simply insert your ticket and the toll machine tells you what your fee is for the journey you have done.
 In this case, our trip from Calais to Paris cost us around €21 one way.

 Here is our top tip for this (for which we can’t claim any credit at all as we were tipped off about it ourselves, thank you Danielle!)
 The queue at Chamant for those people paying cash was very long, even at around 10am when we reached the péage.
 However, we had known this would be the case.
 Before we went we obtained a pre-pay travel money card from the Post Office.
 We were then able to load this up with euro before we travelled.
 This meant we could then use one of the automated card toll booths, pay on our card, and not incur any currency charges for card use abroad.
 Brilliant!
-I highly recommend this, as it meant we were in and out of the toll stations both ways in no time at all – especially important for the return journey if you have a ferry or Eurotunnel to catch!
+I highly recommend this.
+This meant we were in and out of the toll stations both ways in no time at all.
+This is especially important for the return journey if you have a ferry or Eurotunnel to catch!

 Anyone who has travelled anywhere on a UK motorway will appreciate how cruddy, on the whole, our service stations are (with a few notable exceptions).
 They are in most cases, quite old, dirty, very busy, and expensive.
 The facilities in France frankly put ours to shame.
 Dotted about once every 15km along the autoroutes are some wonderful service areas, called aires.
 You have to get quite good at reading the signs in advance of them, as they tell you what the aire has or hasn’t got.
 For example, some aires are simply car/lorry parking areas with picnic facilities.
 Others have got full restaurant and shopping facilities.

 We only made the one stop coming north, and that was at the Aire de Wancourt, just prior to the junction connecting the A1 and the A26.
-It was decent enough, and we had a good lunch there, but we didn’t find it as clean and well-kept as the two southbound ones that we recommended.
+It was decent enough and we had a good lunch there.
+However, we didn’t find it as clean and well-kept as the two southbound ones that we recommended.

-Firstly, you will not fail to notice that there are plenty of people angling for a lift across the Channel, so be security conscious on the approach.
-Secondly, the enormous fences that have been put up are pretty imposing, and thirdly, you are in for a fair wait at passport control (although with March 29th 2019 rapidly approaching, we probably haven’t seen anything yet!).
-Give yourself plenty of time at the port, and be prepared to wait anything up to an hour just to get through passport control.
+Firstly, you will not fail to notice that there are plenty of people angling for a lift across the Channel.
+Therefore, be security conscious on the approach.
+Secondly, the enormous fences that have been put up are pretty imposing.
+Thirdly, you are in for a fair wait at passport control (although with Brexit rapidly approaching, we probably haven’t seen anything yet!).
+Give yourself plenty of time at the port.
+Be prepared to wait anything up to an hour just to get through passport control.
 I think we queued for around 30 minutes.

 If travelling by P&O Ferries, we recommend booking the flexi tickets.
 They allow you flexible sailing up to 4 hours earlier or later than your booked crossing.
-We took advantage of this both ways, as we arrived into the port earlier than anticipated, and so we were bumped forward onto earlier departing ferries which was great!
+We took advantage of this both ways, as we arrived into the port earlier than anticipated.
+Therefore, we were bumped forward onto earlier departing ferries which was great!